davidmcglashan/card-games/README.md

 A bunch of single player card games for playing in web browers.

 ## v1.5.2
-* Scorpion now has a setting allowing any card to be dropped ontp a space.
+* Scorpion now has a setting allowing any card to be dropped onto a space.
 * Made text on the banner a bit more legible with a heavy blur and text shadow in addition to the opacity.

 ## v1.5.1